yakik/Javascript-Runtime-Spies/readme.md

 expect(VariableLiteral.getVariableLiteral(testFunction(A)).getLiteralAndCyclicDefinition('result')).equals('result = 76') //here the program is called and the result is asserted
 ```
+### Known Limitations
+When we set out to do this we thought the process would be completely automated: add one line of code, get a harness.
+Unfortunately it doesn't work like this.
+As we plowed our way through javascript we found more and more cases we should handle.
+For instance there is the not-so-complicated case where a global function returns a function. it sounded reasonable we should spy on that function and we nearly made it but it got complicated and even more complicated so we said no.
+And there other probably more cases we didn't think about.
+So, the point is you will get a harness, once you decide where is your starting point and where is the end point.
+The nice thing is that you get code.
+Once you have the code, the harness, you can start tweaking it!
+This tool will give you a good starting point and you can take it from there.

 Contact me for any querie or comment: yaki.koren@gmail.com OR yaki@agilesparks.com